Share This Article

 This trail has two sections going through two different parks- Battle Darby Creek Metro Park and Prarie Oaks Metro Park.
 Both are great places to ride on a sunny days to keep you cool given the amount of shaded pathways.

 This trail runs from Westerville to just South of Galena at the Hoover Reservoir.
 There’s a Scenic Trail along Hoover that’s perfect for taking photos or just enjoying what mother nature has to offer.
-The trees in the area during the fall make this trail extra beautiful.
+The trees in the area make this trail extra beautiful, any time of the year.
+Click here to see a map of the trail.

 A daily Columbus email you'll actually love. ❤️